jlan84/cross-validation-assignment/pair.md

 1. Plot the parameters (coefficients) of the LASSO regression (y-axis) versus the value of the alpha parameter.

-2. Make a plot of the training error and the testing error as a function of the alpha parameter.
+2. Make a plot of the training error and the validation error as a function of the alpha parameter.

 3. Select a model based on the validation and training error curves.